story16014

 VC Oh, thank you.

-Your eyes graze over the paper, and you freeze.
+As you hand it over, your eyes graze over the cover.
+You freeze.
 He takes it from your stilled hands, offering you a warm smile.

 VC Matt.
 I'm in your debt.